-Although many solvents can be used with acetylene the two most commonly used are:
+Although many solvents may be used with acetylene the two most commonly used are:

-- Acetone - Dimethyl-formamide (DMF)
+- Acetone - Dimethylformamide (DMF).

 It is strongly recommended that these solvents be reduced to the lowest practicable quantity, particularly in the case of DMF.
-Acetone and DMF are also considered volatile organic compounds (VOC) as well as their other properties and as such there may be restrictions on venting.
+Acetone and DMF are considered volatile organic compounds (VOC) as well as their other properties and as such there can be restrictions on venting.

 Wherever possible the first step is to identify the solvent in the cylinder.
 This is normally indicated by the stamping on the cylinder.
-Reference should then be made to the appropriate Material Safety Data Sheet for the contained solvent and the risk assessment so that appropriate personal protective equipment can be selected.
+Reference should then be made to the Material Safety Data Sheet for the contained solvent and the corresponding risk assessment so that recommended personal protective equipment can be selected.